robertg55/r6-stats/README.md

    **Arguments:**
    - `--files-to-consume`: Comma-separated list of log files to process.
 If not provided, the script scan all available files.
-   - `--batch-size`: Number of log entries to process per batch, larger batches increase memory usage and increase processing speed (default: 10,000).
+   - `--batch-size`: Number of log entries to process per batch, larger batches increase memory usage and increase processing speed (default: 100,000).
    - `--workers`: Number of worker processes to run in parallel (default: 16).
    - `--number-of-past-days`: Number of past days to consider (default: 7).
+   - `--worker_cache_multiplier`: Number of batches to read from logs for different workers to be consumed, low number could induce worker idle time, high number increases memory usage (default: 4).

 ### Example Commands: